-Join Doug Rose for an in-depth discussion in this video Deciding what to communicate about you, part of Managing Project Communication.
+Join Doug Rose for an in-depth discussion in this video Deciding what to communicate about you, part of Project Management Foundations: Communication.

 Every day, we're bombarded by brands.…"This body spray will make you irresistible!"…"This drink will give you more energy!"…We attach these qualities because of careful marketing.…But marketing isn't just for body spray and cans of soda.…A project manager will want…to market their qualities as well.…You want to communicate desirable traits…as a project manager.…Maybe it's that you're reliable, honest, or professional.…Maybe it's that you're friendly, or accessible.…These traits will be your brand.…